 Ms Mary Smith

 Ms Smith is a Co-opted Governor and is also Chair of the Governing Body.
+She sits on the Pay & Staffing Committee.
 End of term of office - 20 Nov 2025.

 I am a lawyer practicing in Brighton.
 My family moved to West Sussex in 2007.
 I have worked with children for most of my professional career and feel the importance of a good education should never be underrated.
 I volunteered to be a Governor in 2017 a decision I have never regretted.